 What help can I get at a carers' centre?

-Carers' centres can provide you with:
+Carers' centres can help you with:

-community consultation – by giving carers a unified voice to have an impact on local, regional and national decision-making
+community consultation – giving carers a unified voice to have an impact on local, regional and national decision-making

 activities for yourself – including time out from caring, breaks, relaxation therapies, and the opportunity to enjoy your own social life